BryceVerberne/CSC230/Procedures/Reentrant Subroutines/README.md

 # Reentrant Subroutines

-This MIPS assembly project showcases reentrant subroutines by converting a C program to assembly.
+This MIPS assembly program uses procedures to repeatedly prompt the user for a positive integer, validate input, and print the entered value using a custom `getInt` procedure and macros.

 ## Description